-The German Waste Sewage Sludge Ordinance that entered into force on October 3, 2017 is leading to a reorientation of the sewage sludge utilisation practice.
+The German Waste Sewage Sludge Ordinance is leading to a reorientation of the sewage sludge utilisation practice.
 Moreover, the Fertilizer Regulation and the amendments made to the Act on Fertilizers strongly restrict the use of sewage sludge for agricultural purposes.
 The restricted application of sewage sludge on land leads to a higher rate of thermally utilised sludge.
 According to the existing estimates, the volumes of sewage sludge for mono-incineration will increase to more than 1.2 million tons per year by 2032.
 The incineration capacities currently available in Germany, however, cover only approximately half that volume.
 The shortage in incineration capacities in Germany and the resulting rise of incineration costs forces sewage plant operators to act.

 Since the Waste Sewage Sludge Ordinance came into force, many plant operators and sludge disposal companies are increasingly looking for alternatives to spreading the sewage sludge on land and for solutions to recover nutrients.
 By 2013, sewage plant operators have to present a report about which measures they intend to take to recover phosphorus and how they plan to manage the disposal of their sewage sludge in the future.